> Face Mask Requirements: Frequently Asked Questions for Businesses

 When removing the mask, you should exercise care to only touch the loops and wash your hands immediately afterward.
 Used masks should be washed daily, preferably with hot water.

-Find complete details on the CDC website.
+Find complete details on the website.

 Q.How can I encourage people to wear masks?